 I travel the world and try to live a digital nomad life.
 Want premium goodies from me?
 For free?

 So there it was.
 I decided to build a new website around a male product (can’t specify the name as I don’t want more competition).

-Disclaimer: Though I am doing a Q1, 2019 update, I actually started the site in November, 2018.
+Disclaimer: Though I am doing mostly, a 2019 update, I actually started the site in November, 2018.
 I didn’t do much other than buying the domain and setting up the WordPress so we can all agree to consider Jan 19 a formal start, right?